 I look over and see 2 women with thick handfuls of two other women’s hair and their faces in agonizing grimaces as they tried to pull away.
 There were a few punches thrown before security rushed in an pried the women away from one another.
 All the while Bank$ never stopped rapping and actually moved get as close to the fight as possible while still remaining on stage.
-He was pointing and swaying side-to-side to mimic the ebb and flow of the tug human vs hair tug of war happening below.
-And it was at that point I started laughing my ass off.
+He was pointing and swaying side-to-side to mimic the ebb and flow of the hair tug of war happening below.
+It was a remarkable and truly funny scene.

 Bank$ has great stage presence – he bounces around from one part of the stage to other for a bit brief period before picking a front row section of fans whose faces and phones he can rap directly into, all the while giving daps and high fives.
 He enunciates his words and raps the majority of his bars without too much need for a hype man.

 Once the dust from the 30 second scrap settled, the debate over song number 5 started and an unreleased song was chosen.
 When it started, Bank$ dropped his mic and jumped into the crowed.
 Then both men and women damn near trampled each other to get within arm’s reach of him.
 He was illuminated by a 360 spotlight of a dozen camera phone lights, but I was separated from the action by a 10 foot wall of sweating bodies and couldn’t see exactly what was going on inside the huddle.
 Eventually, Lord Rockwell handed him a mic and he rapped every third bar for half a verse before hopping back on stage, looking exhausted, and stopping the song before it finished.